What Seeds To Sow In July? Is It Too Late To Sow This In July? These Are Common Questions & I Have The Answers

 More Seeds to Sow in July

 Mooli is a long white radish that can be stored if required.
-Sow them direct or in modules and ideally give them a bit of shade whilst germinating
+Sow them direct or in deep containers and ideally give them a bit of shade whilst germinating

 Great for stir-fries and other Chinese dishes.
 I like to stir fry them with a hint of sesame seed oil and then sprinkle them with sesame seeds.